doswelleth-zz/Hello-Advocate/PRIVACY.md

 PLATFORM DISCLOSURE

-The use of information collected through our service shall be limited to the purpose of providing the service for which a subscriber (a "Member") has engaged Advocate.
+The use of information collected through our service shall be limited to the purpose of providing the service for which a subscriber (a "Member") has engaged Hello Advocate.

-Advocate believes that you have the right to access your information.
-Advocate collects any and all information under the direction of its Members, and has no outside relationship with the Members whose personal data it processes.
+Hello Advocate believes that you have the right to access your information.
+Hello Advocate collects any and all information under the direction of its Members, and has no outside relationship with the Members whose personal data it processes.
 If you are a customer of one of our clients and would no longer like to be contacted by one of our clients that use our service, please contact the client that you interact with directly.
 We may transfer personal information to companies that help us provide our service.
 Transfers to subsequent third parties are covered by the service agreements with our clients.

-An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data from one of our clients, should direct their query to Advocate's client.
+An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data from one of our clients, should direct their query to Hello Advocate's client.
 We will retain personal data we process on behalf of our clients for as long as needed to provide services to our Members.
-Advocate will retain your personal information as necessary to comply with our legal obligations, resolve any and all disputes, and enforce our agreements throughout the duration of your case.
+Hello Advocate will retain your personal information as necessary to comply with our legal obligations, resolve any and all disputes, and enforce our agreements throughout the duration of your case.

 CHANGES TO PRIVACY POLICY